istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ---
 title: Virtual Machine Installation
-description: Deploy istio and connect a virtual machine to it.
+description: Deploy istio and connect a workload running within a virtual machine to it.
 weight: 40
 keywords:
 - kubernetes